Welcome to the new FlexRadio Community! Please review the new Community Rules and other important new Community information on the Message Board.

 Just need to start buying the above equipment, and choose the fiber converter.

 Suggest that if you use STP cables in the shack ONLY have the shield connected at the switch side and ALL remote ends have either plastic (non shielded) connectors or insert a double female with a very short UTP cable.
-I had special STP cables made up with metal on one end and plastic on the other - No RF ground loops
+I had special STP cables made up with metal on one end and plastic on the other - No RF ground loops0

 Stan raises a good point I have not had trouble with.
 The literature suggests that STP cabling is a better choice for LANs running in strong EMI fields.